XkrasherX/Hackaton/README.md

     'duration': compute_duration(gps_df)
 }

-# 3. AI аналіз (з резервним падінням на правила, якщо API недоступна)
+# 3. AI analysis (with a fallback to rules if the API is unavailable)
 analysis = analyze_flight_with_ai(
     metrics,
     gps_df,